RPA server GUI upgrade or repair

 -

-Ensure the user account that will run the upgrade process is able to log in to the MSSQL Server and take note of the following:
+Ensure the user account that will run the process is able to log in to the MSSQL Server and take note of the following:

 -